Riisipuder/SEB-task/README.md

 ## Note

-I provided the text for task point 3 (`Load`), and I had ChatGPT create the part that generates an HTML or Markdown table with the columns `Currency Code`, `Rate`, and `Mean Historical Rate` because writing it manually felt too time-consuming.
+I provided the text for task point 3 (`Load`), and I had ChatGPT create the part that generates an HTML table with the columns `Currency Code`, `Rate`, and `Mean Historical Rate` because writing it manually felt too time-consuming.
 The rest of the task was completed by me.